pedroSoaresll/make-your-list/README.md

 If you want MSW to intercept the requests to the backend server keep the `REACT_APP_USE_API_MOCKED=true` in the `.env` file.

-You can also set your backend server domain by changing the `REACT_APP_LISTS_API``
+You can also set your backend server domain by changing the `REACT_APP_LISTS_API`

-Start the application development server
+Start application

 ```sh
 npm start